jvalcher/termfu/README.md

 # term_debug

-A multi-language terminal debugger
+A multi-language TUI debugger

 **\*\* In development \*\***

 ## Configuration

 Unique, three-character, case-sensitive "plugin" codes are each associated with a specific debugger action or window.
 The codes are bound to user-defined shortcut keys.
-The key characters are used to create custom layouts.
+The keys associated with windows are used to create custom ASCII art layouts.
 <br />

 ### Example configuration...